IamRishi-stack/Internship-Task-3/readme.md

 3. **Actionable Code**: Ready-to-run examples for quick testing
 4. **Scalability Notes**: Mentions of large dataset handling
 5. **Extension Hooks**: Prompts for future project growth

-Would you like me to add any of these sections?
-- Detailed data dictionary
-- Screenshots of sample query results
-- ER diagram creation code
-- Specific troubleshooting scenarios